The Weekend Series: five things we are vibing on in January

 Hot cross bun ice-cream

 Speaking of ice-cream, vegan eaters were blessed with some pretty amazing news just before the end of 2018, as Magnum has announced it will be releasing two vegan-friendly versions of the treat this month.
-Magnum already debuted vegan ice-creams in the UK, but Aussie crowds are demanding plant-based substitutes at an ever-increasing rate, so expansion Down Under makes sense.
+Magnum already debuted vegan ice-creams in the UK, but Aussie crowds are demanding plant-based substitutes at an ever-increasing rate.
 It is rumoured that vegan Magnums will feature on our shelves by the end of January, with a vegan classic and a vegan almond variety available.
 The ice-cream will reportedly be made using a pea protein and coated in dairy-free chocolate and almond pieces.
 We cannot wait to sink our teeth into some of these!

 Image: Messy Veggies